-The U.S. Army M-41 Field Jacket is one of the most distinct jacket designs of WWII.
+The U.S. Army M-41 Field Jacket was one of the most distinctive jacket designs of WWII.
 Along with the M-1 helmet, nothing says “GI” more than an M-41, and is without doubt a true design classic.Continue Reading

 - 100% cotton poplin weave